Table of Contents

 How to Boost Upload Speed on Windows 10?

-We always talk about how to improve download speed Windows 10 but we hardly talk about boosting the upload speed.
+We always talk about how to improve the download speed of Windows 10 but we hardly talk about boosting the upload speed.
 Upload speed is equally important for those who usually upload a lot.

-Here are few quick tricks that help boost upload speed on Windows 10:
+Here are a few quick tricks that help boost upload speed on Windows 10:

 - Change your DNS settings: You can change the DNS setting, and update the DNS to Google Public DNS or OpenDNS for better upload speed which I have already mentioned in this article in detail.